JasonJWilliamsNY/2018_nih_datascience_rfi/combined_response.md

 inaccurate, and dangerously misguided document.
-While the tone of this document is necessarily blunt (far more so than if feedback was addressed to an individual investigator), it is with the belief that NIH does not simply want feedback that says what it wants to hear - the NIH mission is too important for these criticisms to go unheard.
+While the tone of this document is necessarily blunt (far more so than if feedback was addressed to an individual investigator), it is with the belief that NIH does not simply want feedback that says what it wants to hear - the NIH mission is too important for criticisms to go unheard.

 To conclude that the SPDS is fundamentally flawed, consider these